ojd2/CS5003-Practical-1/README.md

 ### Component 1: Stopwatch.

-This is rather verbose and non MVC, it is a simple timer which we will use to capture time and bind to our user tasks.
+This is rather verbose and non MVC, it is a simple timer that we will use to capture time and bind to our user tasks.
-The only MVC implementation for the stopwatch are some methods which extend the stopwatch by use of some simple controller event handlers.
+The only MVC implementation for the stopwatch are some methods that extend the stopwatch by use of some simple controller event handlers.
 These handlers will store the stopwatch time upon click.
 For example: If a user hit's start and then hit's 'stop' - the current time displayed will be passed through via controller.
 Then the controller will decides to appended to the view.
-The view contains some simple data binding methods which append the time, user task input name, and some other metadata to an area in the HTML.
+The view contains some simple data binding methods that append the time, user task input name, and some other metadata to an area in the HTML.